Healthy Homes Assessment Wellington

 Wellington Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Wellington and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Wellington and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records to demonstrate the conformance to any Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

-• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers must make sure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes